ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 While all of the above design considerations should be considered, the following topics are considered highest priority for the technical documents of the DULT WG to address:

-- Active Scanning
+- Manual Scanning
-  - The documents should ensure platforms implement active scanning for all DULT compliant Accessories.
+  - The documents should ensure platforms implement manual scanning for all DULT compliant Accessories.
 - Passive Scanning
   - The documents should ensure Accessories and Devices implement finding algorithms, issue Unwanted Tracking Alerts and otherwise notify users of Accessories in proximity, and allow users to manage Unwanted Tracking Alerts to improve detection of Unwanted Tracking and/or prevent alarm fatigue
 - Nonconformant Accessories